ewan-harney/dmel/README.md

 The finding of these experiments are detailed in the manuscript on bioRxiv:

 ## Description of Data
 The dataset consists of 11 directories.
-Within each directory is a separate ##_README.txt with more information about the files and subdirectories within.
-Below is a brief description of the 10 directories:
+Within each directory is a separate README.md with some more information about the files and subdirectories within.
+Below is a brief description of the 11 directories:

 * **01_kallisto** : 24 subdirectories, one for each RNA-seq sample.
 Within each are the kallisto results, including the abundance.tsv file, which is used for DESeq2 analysis.
 * **02_nfcoreatac** : 1 subdirectory containing peaks files for positions of open chromatin.
 The .bam files used by interpareto were too large to be included in this data deposit.